concertotech/docs/README.md

 This is the home of the Concerto documentation repository!
 Here, we aim to help our users make the  best of Data Protocols — Custom and verifiable data-driven digital asset management.

-For more information about Concerto, our open-source code and technical details, please visit the [Usher Organization Profile](https://github.com/usherlabs).
-You will find some Concerto related repositories, along with other resources from Usher Labs.
+For more information about Concerto, our open-source code and technical details, please visit the [Concerto Organization Profile](https://github.com/concertotech).
+You will find some Concerto related repositories, along with other resources from Concerto.

 This website is built using **[Docusaurus 2](https://docusaurus.io/)**, a static website generator.